NCI-GDC/gdc-docs/docs/Data_Portal/Users_Guide/gene_expression_clustering.md

 ### Replacing a variable

-To replace a variable, click on the row label for that variable and click 'Replace'.
+To replace a variable, click on the row label for that variable and click `Replace`.
 This shows the GDC dictionary from which a user can select a variable of choice as shown.

 [![Replace variable](./images/geneexpclust/37-replacing-var.png)](./images/geneexpclust/37-replacing-var.png 'Click to see the full image.')